 We Provide Professional, Reliable Foundation Repair Services to the Wichita Area

-As a distributor of high-quality waterproofing and foundation repair products, we know exactly what it takes to get a home in the best condition it can be.
+As a distributor of high-quality waterproofing and foundation repair products and services, we know exactly what it takes to get a home in the best condition it can be.
 We have been in business since 1992 and the experience and knowledge we've gathered over the years shows in every single project we complete.
 We are able to help you with whatever home issues you face, whether it's foundation settlement, bowing walls, a flooding basement, a moldy or damp crawl space, and more.
 If you're located in the Wichita area and are in need of any of these services, give us a call!
 We'd be happy to help.

 What are the signs of a failing foundation?